BrightDev10-Cloud/PulseCare-Patient-Portal/README.md

-# 🏥 MediCare Patient Portal
+# 🏥 PulseCare Patient Portal

 A modern, stunning clinic patient dashboard built with vanilla HTML, CSS, and JavaScript.
 This portal provides patients with a comprehensive view of their health information, appointments, prescriptions, and medical history.